nikodunk/roomsolar/content/blog/2000W-DIY-solar-battery-kit-parts-recommendation-2000W-Inverter-2000Wh-Lithium-battery-400W-solar.md

 ---
 This is the 2000W kit – in our opinion 2000W is the gold standard of system sizing and where a solar system really starts to compete with a traditional generator.
 It is still a little pricey (mainly due to the large batteries) BUT can already be worth it if you're paying for gasoline to replace a generator (or don't like the noise).
 We don't offer anything this large pre-built yet, but intend to soon.
 In the meantime – a parts list for your own DIY 2000W system!

+This 1000W inverter size is great for running pretty much anything, and in our eyes is the current performance sweet spot in 2020.
+You can run small hot-plates with this, hair-dryers, etc which you could not run with the 500W.
+Beyond that, you can of course run the usual CPAP machines, TVs, laptops and phone chargers (same as the 500W kits).

+The big difference is that this one will run a household fridge and even an A/C unit, which is the second killer backup use-case for preppers.

 Total parts cost: $1,317 - we don't sell anything this large pre-built yet, but will soon :).

     $138 - 2000W inverter (4600 peak)